 “Patients who claim to channel spirits are immediately prescribed medication.” – Prominent Australian Psychiatrist

-I stumbled onto my spiritual path after the sudden death of my father in Adelaide, South Australia, 1980.
-At 17 years old, and with no understanding or beliefs around death, my impossible grief and inability to accept the cruel finality of never seeing my dad again, proved too much to bear.
-Consequently, I remained in a limbo state of denial for the next 9 years.
+I stumbled onto my spiritual path in my early twenties after the sudden death of my father in 1980.
+With no understanding or beliefs around death, my impossible grief and inability to accept the cruel finality of never seeing my dad again, proved too much to bear.
+Consequently, I remained in a limbo state of denial for nine years.

-With few people to turn to for guidance in my personal quest to understand death and grief, my largely solo journey brought me private glimmers of solace, hope and wonder.
+With few people to turn to for guidance, my largely solo ‘seeking’ journey brought me private glimmers of solace, hope and wonder along the way.
 By 1989, I experienced the onset of what felt like a liberating spiritual awakening that opened me up to new realms of loving energies that propelled me along my path like never before.
 My father also began appearing in my dreams and later guided me through what would become one of the scariest experiences in my life; a secret media scandal laced with silver bullets that would smash my life, fledgling media career and health to smithereens.

 psychologist.
-This ultimately led to a short-lived nightmare with debilitating psychotropic drugs that almost drove me to suicide – when I was never suicidal, to begin with.
+This sparked a short-lived nightmare with debilitating psychotropic drugs that almost drove me to suicide – and I was never suicidal, to begin with.
 Thank goodness my mother's intuition screamed at her to intervene at the eleventh hour when I was on the verge of swallowing the entire bottle of pills.

-I have since come to regard psychotropic medication as a crude quick fix that shuts down the spirit without identifying the root cause of the issue to enable healing to occur.
-While it wasn’t the psychiatrist’s fault that university taught her to prescribe medication to treat grief and anger, how did she fail to diagnose my
+I have since come to regard psychotropic medication as a debilitating quick fix that shuts down the spirit without identifying the root cause of the issue to enable healing to occur.
+While it wasn’t the psychiatrist’s fault that big pharma’s medical school taught her to prescribe medication to treat grief and anger, how did she fail to diagnose my

 How a Dream Catcher Changed The Course Of My Life

-Compelled to learn about the Native American culture, my first teacher arrived via a set of Sacred Path cards created by Jamie Sams, of Cherokee and Seneca descent, and who is now recognized as one of the foremost teachers of Native American spirituality and wisdom.
-She taught me many significant things, including the 'Good Red Road' of physical life and the 'Blue Road' of spirit.
-I continue to learn and hold Native American teachings close to my heart all these years later.
+Compelled to learn about this intriguing indigenous culture, my first teacher arrived via a set of Sacred Path cards created by Jamie Sams, of Cherokee and Seneca descent, and who is now recognized as one of the foremost teachers of Native American spirituality and wisdom.
+She taught me many significant things, including the “Good Red Road” of physical life and the “Blue Road” of spirit.
+I continue to learn and hold Native American teachings close to my heart to this day.

 One thing led to another and more helpful people began to appear on my path and open my eyes to the many fascinating realms of holistic health.
 Of particular benefit, was learning about the vital role that nutrition plays in maintaining our health on all levels – particularly mental health.
-If only I had a nutritional psychiatrist when I needed help the most – if only nutrition was taught in medical schools.
+If only comprehensive nutrition was taught in medical schools.

-I managed to find my way through the elusive tunnel to the proverbial light largely thanks to wise spiritual guidance from the native American culture and holistically trained practitioners.
-And I can’t help but wonder how many sensitive souls such as healers, artists, mediums, visionaries and empaths haven’t been as lucky?
+I slowly found my way through the elusive, dark tunnel to the proverbial light, largely thanks to a combination of wise spiritual guidance from the Native American culture and experienced, holistically trained practitioners.
+And I can’t help but wonder how many sensitive souls such as healers, artists, mediums, visionaries and empaths haven’t been as lucky.
 How many are trapped in lonely, mind-numbing, medicated worlds, blocked from developing and contributing their gifts to society by dismissive physicians?

 This is surely humanity’s loss.
 A preventable loss.